insideout/ai/_posts/_archive/2020-01-15-deepmind-found-an-ai-learning-technique-also-works-in-human-brains.md

 related:
   - title: "Artificial intelligence: DeepMind unlocks secrets of human brain using AI learning technique"
-    excerpt: "An artificial intelligence learning technique has been used to make a breakthrough in understanding several previously unexplained features of the human brain Researchers at Google-owned DeepMind discovered that a recent development in computer science ..."
+    excerpt: "An artificial intelligence learning technique has been used to make a breakthrough in understanding several previously unexplained features of the human brain Researchers at Google-owned DeepMind discovered that a recent development in computer science regarding reinforcement learning could be applied to how the brain’s dopamine system works."
     publishedDateTime: 2020-01-16T20:54:00Z
     webUrl: "https://www.independent.co.uk/life-style/gadgets-and-tech/news/artificial-intelligence-deepmind-ai-human-brain-neuroscience-a9286661.html"
     ampWebUrl: "https://www.independent.co.uk/life-style/gadgets-and-tech/news/artificial-intelligence-deepmind-ai-human-brain-neuroscience-a9286661.html"